trifwn/Icarus/README.md

 - Vehicle

-Defines Airplane and other Vehicles.
+Defines Airplane and other vehicles.
 Defines an airplane as a part of wings that are themselvesade of wing segments.
 Each class calculates geometrical characteristics and provides io for optimization workflows

 - Visualization